 Remember: these are tropical plants.
 They don't like temperatures below 60 degrees Fahrenheit, and they don't like temperature changes.
 Even a brief draft can cause them to go downhill quickly.
+At Flower World we provide sleeves for protection because even the brief trip through cold air from our store to your car or your car to your home can affect them.
 Once they are home, keep them away from any drafty doors, and make sure their foliage doesn't touch the windows.